 where $\xi_{\mathrm{PG}}$ denotes the location of a point gap and we use Eqs.~\eqref{eq_cond_sym_helical1} and \eqref{eq_cond_sym_helical2} in deriving the second equality.
 In Fig.~\ref{fig_helical_spec}(a), we show the eigenspectra of the CPTP map under the PBC and the OBC.
-Each eigenvalue is doubly degenerate due to the Kramers degeneracy ensured by the $C$ symmetry with $\eta_C=-1$ \cite{Kawabata19}.
-The loop structue of the eigenspectrum under the PBC leads to the winding number $w_{\mathrm{helical}}(\xi_{\mathrm{PG}})=-1$ for a point gap $\xi_{\mathrm{PG}}$ inside the loop.
-Reflecting the nontrivial point-gap topology, the eigenspectrum under the OBC is drastically changed from that under the PBC, and the right eigenmodes of the spin-up (spin-down) component are localized near the right (left) edges of the system.
-This is a manifestation of the symmetry-protected non-Hermitian skin effect \cite{Okuma20}, where the Kramers doublets are localized near the oppsite edges.
+Each eigenvalue is doubly degenerate due to the Kramers degeneracy ensured by $C$ symmetry with $\eta_C=-1$ \cite{Kawabata19}.
+The loop structure of the eigenspectrum under the PBC leads to the winding number $w_{\mathrm{spin}}(\xi_{\mathrm{PG}})=-1$ for a point gap $\xi_{\mathrm{PG}}$ inside the loop.
+Reflecting the nontrivial point-gap topology, the eigenspectrum under the OBC is drastically changed from that under the PBC, and the right eigenmodes of the spin-up (spin-down) component are localized near the right (left) edge of the system.
+This phenomenon is a manifestation of the symmetry-protected non-Hermitian skin effect \cite{Okuma20}, where the Kramers doublets are localized near the opposite edges.
 Physically, the symmetry-protected non-Hermitian skin effect is a consequence of the helical spin transport due to feedback control.
-Thus, the helical Maxwell's demon considered here achieves robust feedback-assisted spin transport protected by nontrivial topology of a quantum channel.
+Thus, the helical Maxwell demon considered here achieves robust feedback-assisted spin transport protected by nontrivial topology of a quantum channel.

-The point-gap topology of the helical Maxwell's demon is protected by the $C$ symmetry.
-To see this, we show the eigenspectrum of another CPTP map
+The point-gap topology of the helical Maxwell demon is protected by $C$ symmetry.
+To see this property, we show the eigenspectrum of another CPTP map,

-where the difference from Eq.~\eqref{eq_CPTP_helical} is the absense of the feedback after the second measurement.
+where the difference from Eq.~\eqref{eq_CPTP_helical} is the absence of feedback after the second measurement.
 The truncated Bloch matrix of this CPTP map is given by

-where the hybridization between spin components implies the absense of the $C$ symmetry with $\eta_C=-1$.
+where the hybridization between spin components implies the absence of $C$ symmetry with $\eta_C=-1$.
 The eigenspectra of the CPTP map $\mathcal{E}'$ are shown in Fig.~\ref{fig_helical_spec}(b).
-Due to the lack of the $C$ symmetry, the Kramers degeneracy of the eigenvalues no longer holds.
+Because of the lack of $C$ symmetry, the Kramers degeneracy of the eigenvalues no longer holds.
 In fact, the two degenerate loops of eigenvalues for $h_x=0$ are hybridized due to the real-complex transition near the steady state.
 As a consequence of spin mixing, the non-Hermitian skin effect disappears under the OBC and hence the topology becomes trivial.
-Thus, the symmetry protection of the topological feedback control is demonstrated.
+Thus, the symmetry protection of topological feedback control is demonstrated.